martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

     return head(operands);
 }
 ```
-The call instruction stores the continuation and its environment
+The call instruction stores the continuation and the
+current environment
 by pushing a new runtime stack frame onto the
 runtime stack.
 ``` js